 The first Christmas after my father passed, the Bradys once again reared their powerful heads and lifted my spirits when I watched A Very Brady Christmas for the first time.
-I was able to feel excited about Christmas, to find joy in a portrayal of family, even while I struggled through a difficult holiday season in my own home.
+I was able to feel excited about Christmas even while I struggled through a difficult holiday season.
 I kept turning to the Bradys for comfort as I grew up—whether I was watching reruns, another one of their TV movies, or the ‘90s feature films that so lovingly parodied the show.

 I sought the Bradys’ support as I battled post-traumatic stress disorder.

 It was a complex, long healing process that was made easier by comedies like The Brady Girls Get Married.
 Knowing where to turn to for comfort—even if it’s to pop culture—is an important part of healing.
 I believe that sometimes entertainment can save us—or at least soothe the soul for a while, until you figure out the rest.